Skip to content

 Background

-On the night of September 30, 2007 — five and a half months after the April 16, 2007 Virginia Tech massacre reshaped national thinking about campus emergency notification — University of Memphis defensive tackle Taylor Bradford was murdered outside his on-campus apartment in the Carpenter Complex.
+On the night of September 30, 2007 (five and a half months after the April 16, 2007 Virginia Tech massacre reshaped national thinking about campus emergency notification) University of Memphis defensive tackle Taylor Bradford was murdered outside his on-campus apartment in the Carpenter Complex.
 Around 9:45 p.m.
 CDT, two men flagged Bradford down as he was leaving his apartment, demanded money, and shot him once in the right side as he tried to drive away.
 He drove a short distance, lost control of his car, and crashed into a tree on Zach Curlin Street.
 He was pronounced dead at the Regional Medical Center at 10:15 p.m.
 CDT.
-Devin Jefferson, the alleged mastermind, had planned the robbery believing Bradford was carrying approximately $7,000 in winnings from a Tunica casino.
+Devin Jefferson, who was later convicted of first-degree murder, was accused of planning the robbery in the belief that Bradford was carrying approximately $7,000 in winnings from a Tunica casino.
 The University of Memphis locked down residence halls and canceled Monday classes but made a deliberate decision NOT to activate its newly installed campus emergency public-address system, with police determining the suspects had fled and that broadcasting an alert would create more confusion than safety value.
 The decision became a national talking point in the months after Virginia Tech, when many universities had rushed to install PA and SMS systems but had not yet developed the doctrine for when to use them.
-The Bradford case is documented in the University of Memphis 'Memphis Massacre' campus-safety review materials as one of the earliest examples of a public R1 choosing restraint over notification — a choice that drew sharp scrutiny from students, parents, and faculty in the days that followed.
+The Bradford case is documented in the University of Memphis 'Memphis Massacre' campus-safety review materials as one of the earliest examples of a public R1 choosing restraint over notification, a choice that drew scrutiny from students, parents, and faculty in the days that followed.

 Analysis